-In addition to supporting our local church financially and with their time and talents, our members and friends contribute to denominational offerings: One Great Hour of Sharing, Pentecost offering, Peace & Global Witness, and Christmas Joy.
+In addition to supporting our local church financially and with their time and talents, our members and friends contribute to denominational offerings: One Great Hour of Sharing, Pentecost, Peace & Global Witness, and Christmas Joy.

 We have participated in several mission trips to other states, helping restore communities after natural disasters.

 The six-member Board of Deacons (five women and one man) fills a variety of roles within our church family.
-They make hospital visits, send greeting cards, prepare the elements for communion, and secure greeters for Sunday worship.
+They send greeting cards, oversee preparations for funeral luncheons, deliver special treats to shut-ins at Christmas and Easter.

 The deacons oversee our Caring Cart program.
 Members of our church family are invited to bring suggested items for the cart: pet food and supplies, holiday food bags, baby food and supplies, personal hygiene items, paper products, school supplies, complete meals, and cleaning supplies.
 Each month the donated items are taken to local agencies for distribution to those in need.